CREATIVE ARTS, RESEARCH, AND SCHOLARSHIP (CARAS) PROGRAM

 March 15 for projects during Summer and Fall.

 Project Grant Application and Guidelines (large pdf--may load slowly)

-Travel Grant applications to present at a conference or conduct original research are accepted on a rolling basis; please submit at least four (4) weeks before the scheduled travel.
+Travel Grant applications to present a research/creative project at a conference are accepted on a rolling basis; please submit at least four (4) weeks before the scheduled travel.
 Maximum Travel Grant is $1,000, including group travel as co-authors/presenters.
 Travel arrangements are subject to Temple's travel policy and procedures.